Plan Board Process

 3. PUBLIC NOTICE AND COMMUNITY FEEDBACK

-Twenty days prior to the Plan Board hearing, City staff will send a public notice to property owners within a 250-foot radius of the subject property, along with the local neighborhood association, and other community stakeholders notifying them of the Plan Board hearing and the Priority Land Use Board meeting.
-They will be informed of their right to review the request and to provide comments about the application at the hearing or in writing.
+Twenty days prior to the Plan Board hearing, City staff will send a public notice to property owners within a 250-foot radius of the subject property, along with the local neighborhood association, and other community stakeholders.
+The hearing notice provides the dates for both the Plan Board hearing and the Priority Land Use Board meeting.
+It also informs them of their right to review the request and to provide comments about the application at the hearing or in writing.

 To find the contact information for neighborhood association presidents, visit our Community Engagement webpage.